Composition and Division

 So this dog is your father and you are the brother of the puppies.

-Aristotle analyzes this kind of sophistical and sophisticated problem in the Sophistical Refutations and in the Rhetoric under the heading of “paralogism of composition and division”.
-He shows that the issue extends to a variety of discursive phenomena, under what conditions can judgments made on the basis of isolated statements be “composed” into a discourse of connected statements?
-The discussion is illustrated by several examples showing the full scope of the interpretation issues that are raised, even if their wording may seem contrived.
+Aristotle analyzes this kind of sophistical and sophisticated problem in the Sophistical Refutations and in the Rhetoric under the heading of “Paralogism of composition and division”.
+He shows that the question extends to a variety of discursive phenomena, under what conditions can judgments made on the basis of isolated statements be “composed” into a discourse in which the statements are connected?
+The discussion is illustrated by several examples , which, although their formulation may seem contrived, show the full scope of the interpretative issues that are raised

-— Interpretation 1 composes the meaning: “one can at the same time write and not write” (ibid.), in the sense of: “one can (write and not write)”.
-The composition is misleading and absurd.
+— Interpretation 1 composes the meaning: “one can write and not write at the same time” (ibid.), in the sense of: “one can (write and not write)”.
+This construction is misleading and absurd.

-— Interpretation 2 divides the meaning; when one does not write one still retains the capacity to write, meaning: “one can know how to write, while not writing”, which is correct.
-Under certain circumstances, a person who can write cannot physically do so, for example if one’s hands are tied.
-The modal power is ambiguous between “having the capacity to” and “having the possibility to exercise that capacity”.
+— Interpretation 2 divides the meaning; if one does not write one still retains the ability to write, viz: « one can know how to write while not writing », which is correct.
+Under certain circumstances, a person who can write cannot physically do so, e.g., if his hands are tied.
+The modal force is ambiguous between “having the ability to” and “having the possibility of exercising that ability”.

-(ii) The following example also uses the modal can, this time in its relation to time.
+(ii) The following example also uses the modal can, this time in its relation to time and circumstances.
 Consider the statement “if you can carry one thing, you can carry several” (RS, 4, 166a30: 11):

-(1) (I can carry the table) and (I can carry the cabinet)
+(1) (I can carry the table) and (I can carry the cupboard)

 Therefore, by composition of the two statements into one:

-(2) I can carry (the table along with the cabinet)
+(2) I can carry (the table together with the cupboard).

 Which is not necessarily the case.